mariajpalma/GG-NC/README.md

 If you want to know more about how the shiny app works and the interpretation of the results you can consult the [paper]() and the [tutorials]() made by the research team

-## Run the pipeline by using parameters from terminal
+## Run the pipeline on the command-line

 + __Clone the repository__: First, you need to clone the GitHub repository.
 You can do this by using the __'git clone'__ command.
   <center>